TheAlgorithms/website/README.md

 Open the pull request against `main`.
 Vercel will automatically create a preview deployment and the pull request will be squash merged after being reviewed by a member.

+If you are a member and just want to add a small fix you can also directly commit to `main` instead of opening a pull request.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: